Categories

 Life’s Turning Points

-It was early morning.
-But Peter, tired from a long night of fruitless fishing, complied.
-He knew this rabbi, and knew there was something different about him.
+It was early morning and Peter was tired from a long night of fruitless fishing, but he complied.
+He knew this rabbi, and had seen that there was something different about him.

-He’d been there when the water turned to wine.
-And he’d been awed, even frightened, to see Jesus drive the merchants and moneychangers out of the temple.
+He’d been present when Christ turned the water into wine.
+He’d been awed, frightened even, to see Jesus drive the merchants and moneychangers out of the temple.
 Here was one with power and authority.
 One worth listening to.

 So though weary and perhaps discouraged, Peter rowed away from the shore.

-Happy to have a seat in the front row.
+He was happy to have a front seat row.
 Glad to be near the teacher who somehow attracted him.
 “This rabbi is special,” Peter thought, “and definitely sent by God.
 No one could do the miracles He does unless God sent Him.”

-“And He doesn’t just line His own pockets, like our religious leaders do.
-But as great as wine from water is, it won’t line my pockets either,” he concluded.
-And he desperately needed a good catch.
+“And He isn’t lining His own pockets, like our religious leaders do.
+But as great as wine from water is, it certainly won’t fill my pockets,” he concluded, and he desperately needed a good catch.
 Times had been hard lately.
 So even after seeing the Lord’s miracles, Peter had returned to his boat.
 Back to making a living the only way he knew how.

-And then, when He had finished His teaching – that’s when the Lord said, “Row out into the deep and let down your nets to catch some fish.”
+And then, when Jesus had finished His teaching – that’s when He said, “Row out into the deep and let down your nets to catch some fish.”
 The Lord knew that fishermen worked mostly at night.
 He might have even seen Peter’s empty boat coming in and knew they’d fished all night in vain.

 But Peter, perhaps catching the Lord’s intense gaze, obeyed going against his fisherman’s instinct.
 “This is crazy!” he thought, “Everyone knows the fishing is better at night!
 And yet, there’s something about this teacher…”

-Or maybe, before he could think at all, he was calling for help, as the nets broke under the weight of the fish.
-And experienced fisherman that he was, Peter knew there was something miraculous about this catch.
-Think of it, surely one of largest ever seen in these parts!
+Or maybe, before he could even think, he was calling for help, as the nets broke under the weight of the fish.
+Experienced fisherman that he was, Peter knew there was something miraculous about this catch.
+Think of it, surely one of largest ever seen in those parts!

 Peter’s turning point

-He had just made the biggest catch of his career, enough to provide for his family for a while.
-Comfort was now within reach, but he didn’t seem to be thinking about it at all.
+He had just made the biggest catch of his career, enough to take care of his family for a long while.
+Comfort was now within reach, but he didn’t seem to be thinking about that at all.

 A glimpse of Christ

-He had caught a glimpse of Christ’s true identity.
-And in his delightfully spontaneous way, the burly fisherman threw himself at Jesus’ feet, knowing that he wasn’t good enough to even be in His presence.
-And then the Lord called him to follow.
+Peter had caught a glimpse of Christ’s true identity.
+And in his delightfully spontaneous way, the burly fisherman threw himself at Jesus’ feet, knowing that he wasn’t worthy to even be in His presence.
+Then Jesus said to Simon, “Don’t be afraid; from now on you will fish for people.”

-It’s interesting that Jesus said to Peter, “Don’t be afraid,” as if to say, “Nothing is impossible for me.
+It’s interesting to note that Jesus told Peter to not fear, as if to say, “Nothing is impossible for me.
 So don’t worry; I’ll take care of you.
-Just follow me in complete obedience.”
+You just need to follow me in complete obedience.”

-So instead of taking this huge catch to market, Peter and his companions left everything and followed Christ.
-They’d caught a glimpse of who and what Christ is.
-And with that vision filling their minds, they left everything for the One they saw as worthy of everything.
+So instead of rushing to take their huge catch to market, Peter and his companions left their nets and followed Him.
+They’d caught a glimpse of who Jesus truly is, and with that revelation, they left everything because they realized that He is worthy of everything.

 They left everything and followed him.